Shropshire Record Office holds documents and records relating to the history of Shropshire, which includes the borough of Telford and Wrekin.

-Should you require assistance, the staff are always on hand to offer advice and assistance.
+Should you require assistance, the helpful and knowledgeable staff are always on hand to offer advice.

 For information regarding their collections and other ancillary information, please visit their information resources and guides page.
 It is possible to discover more about their collections from this page, which include: